As of Dec 2025 we have approx 130 applicants on our waiting list with over 50 for our Beavers section.

-If there is available space the Group will allow a young person (“YP”) to join in order of priority as follows:
+If there is available space the Group will allow the YP to join in order of priority as follows…

-The YP is already a Scout and is “moving on” to the new section or transferring from another group (Beavers to Cubs, Cubs to Scouts etc..) with written approval from their previous GSL.
+The young person (YP) is already a Scout and is “moving on” to the new section or transferring from another group (Beavers to Cubs, Cubs to Scouts etc..) with written approval from their previous GSL.

 The YP is female as we are trying to equalise the number of females to males in our group.

-The parent/carer joins as a Scout member and PROMISES to help out at least 4 times a term.
+The parent joins as a Scout member and PROMISES to help out at least 4 times a term.
 The YP is moved to the priority waitlist and the chances of joining increases.

 In all other instances the YP is placed on the standard waitlist and the vacancy is reviewed on a termly basis.